Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Introduction

-For example, the ``too-big-to-fail'' problem (TBTF; \citealt{Boylan-Kolchin11030007,Boylan-Kolchin11112048}) suggests that the subhalos with the largest values of $V_{\mathrm{max}}$ predicted to orbit MW-mass hosts have maximum circular velocities significantly higher than inferred for the brightest observed satellites.
+The halo of our own Milky Way (MW) galaxy harbors low-mass subhalos that host dwarf galaxies spanning several orders of magnitude in subhalo and stellar mass, down to the smallest ultra-faint dwarf galaxies with only hundreds of stars (for a review, see \citealt{Simon190105465}).
+Over $60$ candidate MW satellite galaxies are now known \citep{McConnachie12041562,Drlica-Wagner191203302}, and this population continues to motivate small-scale studies.
+For example, the ``too-big-to-fail'' problem (TBTF; \citealt{Boylan-Kolchin11030007,Boylan-Kolchin11112048}) suggests that the largest subhalos of MW-mass hosts have significantly higher maximum circular velocity ($V_{\mathrm{max}}$) values than inferred observationally for the brightest MW satellites.
 This problem can be alleviated by a variety of baryonic mechanisms, including tidal stripping by the central galactic disk and internal feedback (e.g., \citealt{Brook14103825,Garrison-Kimmel180604143}), or simply if the mass of the MW halo is lighter than commonly assumed (e.g., \citealt{Wang12034097,Jiang150802715}).
-Velocity-independent SIDM models with interactions at the $\sigma/m\gtrsim 1~\rm cm^2/g$ level can also alleviate the tension because self-interactions significantly reduce the central densities of the corresponding halos in these scenarios (e.g.,. \citealt{Zavala12116426}).
-However, it is less clear how strong, velocity-dependent self-interactions alter the relevant subhalo rotation curves relative to CDM, motivating simulations of realistic MW-like systems in these models.

-Meanwhile, following the proper motion measurements of MW satellites delivered by \emph{Gaia} in recent years (e.g., \citealt{Simon180410230,Pace220505699}), an anti-correlation between satellites' inferred inner DM densities and pericentric distances has been reported (e.g., \citealt{Kaplinghat190404939}).
-Such an anti-correlation may be produced if only the densest subhalos survive in the inner regions of the MW, and potentially by observational selection effects.
-Nonetheless, SIDM scenarios in which low-mass subhalos efficiently core collapse may intrinsically predict such an anti-correlation if these extremely dense systems can survive the MW galaxy's tides.
-This situation again motivates a careful study of how strong, velocity-dependent self-interactions affect subhalos' inner densities as a function of pericentric distance.
+Velocity-independent SIDM models with interactions at the $\sigma/m\gtrsim 1~\rm cm^2~g^{-1}$ level can also alleviate the tension because self-interactions significantly reduce the central densities of the corresponding halos in these scenarios (e.g., \citealt{Zavala12116426}); however, this may come at the cost of producing too few surviving subhalos, and too few high-density systems (e.g., \citealt{Kim210609050,Turner201002924,Silverman220310104}).
+Meanwhile, following the proper-motion measurements of MW satellites delivered by Gaia in recent years (e.g., \citealt{Simon180410230,Pace220505699}), an anticorrelation between satellites' inferred inner DM densities and pericentric distances has been reported (e.g., \citealt{Kaplinghat190404939}).
+Such an anticorrelation may be produced if only the densest subhalos survive in the inner regions of the MW, and potentially by observational selection effects.
+Nonetheless, SIDM scenarios in which low-mass subhalos efficiently core collapse may intrinsically predict such an anticorrelation if these extremely dense systems can survive the MW's tides.